 An emergency documents folder (or binder, bag, or safe) is a centralized storage system containing all your essential paperwork and information needed during a crisis.
 Think of it as your life's instruction manual when things go sideways.

-Proper document storage can save lives during emergencies—learn how to prioritize critical actions here.
+Proper document storage can save lives—learn how to prioritize critical actions during emergencies.

 Why is this so important?
 Because when disaster strikes: